-When I was 19 and 20 years old, I spent 6-months living in a Mahayana Buddhist monastery in Nepal.
+Tristan: When I was 19 and 20 years old, I spent 6-months living in a Mahayana Buddhist monastery in Nepal.
 I was given very basic training in some of the preliminary practices at that time.
-The practices included things like prostrations, chanting, service to the community etc. I was not taught meditation, which was the practice that I was most interested in.
+The practices included things like prostrations, chanting, service to the community etc. I was not taught meditation at that time, which was the practice that I was most interested in.
 I had already read the life story of the Buddha, and read about how he had sat down to meditate under a tree and became enlightened from this, so I believed that meditation was the real key to self-realization and enlightenment.

 I had heard that they would teach Westerners meditation in Thailand, so the next time I had the chance to travel, I went there.
 I managed to find a monastery in Chiang Mai where they would teach me and I learned basic breathing meditation from the monks.
 I was also taught inquiry practices such as inquiry into mental attachments and reflections on the nature of formlessness.
 After 5-days of practice in a cave monastery in the North East of the country, I entered a state of samadhi which lasted for 3-days.
 During those three days I was unaware of where I was, of who I was, or of what I was doing and was only aware of bliss and light.
 Gradually after those three days, I returned to a contracted state of being, but was able to remember the bliss and beauty of the awakened state.